skeletonkey/link_opener/README.md

 Alfred Workflow to quickly open routine links by a common name.

+Why this workflow?
+Why not use bookmarks?
+Well - sometimes you need to open a link using a name that you know and it's easily served up via other means.
+Link Opener allows you to call up these links quickly.

+## Requirements

+* Perl 5

 ## Usage

 Bring up Alfred and type `link` and then any part of the link 'name'.